U.S. eyes robotics, longer-range weapons to ensure edge over foes

 WASHINGTON The U.S. military on Thursday announced new steps to speed up weapons development, cut red tape and tap innovation in the commercial sector, and said robotics and longer-range arms could play a key role in securing U.S. technological superiority.

-Deputy Defense Secretary Robert Work said urgent action was needed after three years of "chronic" underinvestment in new weapons and capabilities leading to what he called a "steady erosion of our technological superiority."
+Deputy Defence Secretary Robert Work said urgent action was needed after three years of "chronic" underinvestment in new weapons and capabilities leading to what he called a "steady erosion of our technological superiority."

-Chief arms buyer Frank Kendall told reporters the third installment of the department's "Better Buying Power" initiative was focused on shoring up U.S. superiority, while further streamlining the often cumbersome defense acquisition process.
+Chief arms buyer Frank Kendall told reporters the third installment of the department's "Better Buying Power" initiative was focussed on shoring up U.S. superiority, while further streamlining the often cumbersome defence acquisition process.

 He said the department was about halfway done with an assessment of longer-range research and development priorities that would help shape the Pentagon's fiscal 2017 budget process.

-Lockheed Martin Corp, Boeing Co and other companies have been waiting anxiously to see what priorities emerge from a new "Defense Innovation Initiative" announced by then-Defense Secretary Chuck Hagel in November.
+Lockheed Martin Corp, Boeing Co and other companies have been waiting anxiously to see what priorities emerge from a new "Defence Innovation Initiative" announced by then-Defence Secretary Chuck Hagel in November.

 Kendall said some key ideas had already emerged for reframing U.S. weapons priorities, including a bigger focus on automation and robotics, greater collaboration among different weapons platforms, and operating at longer ranges due to advances in missile technology by potential adversaries.